 Missed Opportunity: Nikolaj Ehlers – Drafted 11th overall by the Winnipeg Jets

-Although Virtanen is improving as an NHL player and will probably develop into a great top-six option, Ehlers is already a star in this league.
-From the minute he stepped into the bright lights, he showed elite speed, creativity and a knack for scoring goals.
-He has played 369 NHL games already and has posted four straight 20-goal seasons as well.
-At 24-years-old, he has only just begun to scratch the surface of his abilities.
+With all the issues Virtanen has had since coming into the league, the Canucks probably would have been better off choosing Ehlers.
+From the minute he stepped into the bright lights, he showed elite speed, creativity, and a knack for scoring goals.
+He has played 416 NHL games already and has posted five straight 20-goal seasons as well.
+At 25-years-old, he has only just begun to scratch the surface of his abilities.

 Round 1, 24th Overall – Jared McCann, C (Soo Greyhounds, OHL)